dat-ecosystem-archive/node-dat-archive/README.md

 ### Differences from Browser API

- - This module adds the `localPath` parameter to `new DatArchive` and `DatArchive.create`.
+ - This module adds the `localPath` parameter.
 Use the `localPath` to specify where the data for the archive should be stored.
 If not provided, the archive will be stored in memory.
+ - This module also adds `datOptions` and `netOptions` to configure the [dat-node](https://github.com/datproject/dat-node) usage.
  - This module also adds `DatArchive.load()` to read an archive from disk.
  - This module does *yet* not include `DatArchive.fork`.
  - This module does *yet* not include `DatArchive.unlink`.